 On PolicyMap, you will find low mod calculations in three different places.

-First, under the Incomes & Spending > Additional Data > Low Mod you will find PolicyMap’s calculation using our most recently updated 2013-2017 ACS data.
-There are two datasets here to choose from, one does the calculation comparing local to metro/state using median household income.
+First, under the Incomes & Spending > Additional Data > Low Mod you will find PolicyMap’s calculation using our most recently updated ACS data.
+There are two datasets here to choose from.
+One does the calculation comparing local to metro/state using median household income.
 The second relies on median family income.
 PolicyMap subscribers can set the breakpoints to be at whatever threshold is appropriate.
 The advantage to this low mod is that it is regularly updated using the most current data available.

-The other two low mod calculations available on PolicyMap are program specific – one is the US Department of Housing and Urban Development’s (HUD) low mod, used principally for the well-known Community Development Block Grant (CDBG) program.
-This low mod lives under Federal Guidelines > CDBG Eligibility.
+The other two low mod calculations available on PolicyMap are program specific – one is the U.S. Department of Housing and Urban Development’s (HUD) low mod, used principally for the Community Development Block Grant (CDBG) program.
+This low mod lives under Federal Guidelines > Housing and Urban Development > Community Development Block Grant (CDBG) Eligibility.
 Here you can display “Very Low Income Persons”, “Low Income Persons” and “Low Mod Persons”, according to HUD’s specifications.
 To determine quickly whether an area qualifies for CDBG you can also load the “CDBG Eligibility” data layer shown below.
 This map displays neighborhoods that are low mod as well as the exception grantees that HUD publishes annually, which are also eligible.
 For more information see our data directory.

 The third low mod calculation we have available comes from the Federal Financial Institutions Examination Council (FFIEC) and is used principally for organizations looking into eligibility under the Community Reinvestment Act (CRA).
 The CRA evaluation looks at bank activity in low- and moderate-income neighborhoods, nonmetropolitan distressed and underserved areas, and federally designated disaster areas.
-This dataset was recently updated on PolicyMap with 2013 data.
-We have the FFIEC’s “Tract MFI %” low mod dataset available under Federal Guidelines > CRA Eligibility.
+This dataset is annually updated on PolicyMap with latest data.
+We have the FFIEC’s “Tract MFI %” low mod dataset available under Federal Guidelines > Additional Federal Guidelines Data > CRA Eligibility.
 You can also load on the CRA Eligibility layer (shown below), which features the Middle Income Distressed and Underserved tracts that are also eligible.
 For more information see our data directory.